Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 ## General Notes:
 **For each program that we run in this tutorial I have provided a link to the manual**.
 These manuals provide a thorough explanation of what exactly we are doing.
-Before running the workflow on your own data you should read the manual/publication for these programs
+Before running the workflow on your own data you should read the manual/publication for the program.

 Throughout this tutorial the commands you will type are formatted into the gray text boxes (don't do it when learning but they can be faithfully copied and pasted).
 The '#' symbol indicates a comment, BASH knows to ignore these lines.

 This tutorial assumes a general understanding of the BASH environment. **You should be familiar with moving around the directories and understand how to manipulate files**.